-My friend, Angela called bubbling over with excitement about a liquidation sale that was taking place at Craft Warehouse Store in downtown Portland, Oregon.
-As the Holy Spirit had asked me to discontinue reading newspapers and secular magazines, listening to the radio, or watching TV four years previous, I was positioned to completely trust HIM for any information HE wanted to provide.
+My friend, Angela Faulkner called bubbling over with excitement about a liquidation sale that was taking place at Craft Warehouse Store in downtown Portland, Oregon.
+As the Holy Spirit had asked me to discontinue reading newspapers and secular magazines, listening to the radio, and/or watching TV four years previous, I was positioned to completely trust HIM for any information HE wanted to provide.
 HE has been faithful to do just that.
 We planned to go ribbon shopping on Saturday, February 26, 2000 in the early afternoon before I headed south to Corvallis, Oregon.

 Often in ministry, there are financial challenges similar to the budget challenges that are faced in every day family life.
 Therefore, a supernatural event such as this was a blessing beyond comprehension and an overt answer to intercessory prayers.
-The LORD spoke to Angela that she could spend $222.22 and when I asked HE said “$50.50.”
+The LORD spoke to Angela that she could spend $222.22 and when I asked, HE said “$50.50.”
 There is not any way to describe the fullness of my delight, gratitude and joy at filling a grocery cart with ribbons for Glory Rings.
 This was the single greatest provision of supplies the ministry had ever experienced.

 As you might have experienced, sometimes shopping takes a little longer than expected.
 In the natural realm, it was difficult to estimate how many yards of ribbons would equate the funds available.
 We went forward in faith, tossing into the basket what we believed the Holy Spirit was speaking to us as HIS choices.
-At the checkout stand - exactly ! $272.72.
+At the checkout stand - exactly! $272.72.
 The accuracy of GOD’s word completely undid me and so strengthened my faith.

 In an email to a precious friend in California, I wrote the following on Monday, February 28, 2000. “…we got 8000 yards of ribbon for .02 cents each (average).
 Some of the ribbon was .001 cent per yard.
 It was 50% off of 50% off of 50% off….1/8th the original cost.
 That was the best I have ever seen GOD provide for the ministry.
 Blew me away…..not to mention we were quite intoxicated under the power of the Holy Spirit….”

 The appointment with a future landlord was in Corvallis, Oregon at 5:00 PM on Saturday afternoon.
-At this time I was employed full-time as a Human Resource Administrator and in ministry full-time in the evening and on weekends.
-Sometimes when you are gainfully employed full-time and in ministry full-time, Saturdays can become quite full for all that needs to be accomplished.
+At this time, I was employed full-time as a Human Resource Administrator and in ministry full-time in the evening and on weekends.
+Sometimes when you are gainfully employed full-time and in ministry full-time, Saturdays can become quite full for all needing needs to be accomplished.
 This was one of those overflowing days.

 The Portland Metro Area has a reputation for impossible rush hour traffic, which adds at least an hour to any place one might like to go.
 And I am in the middle of it.
 At best, the reality is that I am looking at a three-hour drive and will be at least two hours late.
 Even in light rush hour traffic, the most that I could hope for is two and a half hours.